kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 ![ Program Options - Utility ](../../images/programOptions_utility.png)

 Csound Executable
-:   This is the command for what version of Csound to execute when blue
+:   This is the command for what version of Csound to execute when Blue
     uses utilities that depend on Csound (for example, freezing SoundObjects, the SoundFont Viewer utility).
 The default value of "csound" works if you have a version of Csound in your path named